SMosegaard/cds-vis/assignments/assignment-4/README.md

 - To demonstrate that you can pretrained CNNs to extract meaningful information from image data
 - To convey the kinds of datasets and problems encountered doing image processing for cultural analytics
 - To show understanding of how to interpret machine learning outputs

+######

+My notes:

+In recent years, face detection has emerged as a crucial technology for a wide range of applications.
+With the advancements in machine learning and computer vision, face detection algorithms have become ...

+In this repository, we will explore ...

+The Multi-Task Cascaded Convolutional Networks (MTCNN) is a deep learning algorithm used for face detection.
+The model uses a cascading series of neural networks to detect, localise, and align facial features from images.